fission/docs.fission.io/docs/content/concepts/executor.en.md

 A pool based executor (Refered to as poolmgr) creates a pool of generic environment pods as soon as you create an environment.
 The pool size of initial "warm" containers can be configured based on user needs.
 These warm containers contain a small dynamic loader for loading the function.
 Resource requirements are specified at environment level and are inherited by specialized function pods.

 Once you create a function and invoke it, one of pods from the pool is taken out and "specialized" and used for execution.
-This pod is used for subseqnent requests for that function.
+This pod is used for subsequent requests for that function.
 If there are no more requests for a certain idle duration, then this pod is cleaned up.
 If a new requests come after the earlier specialized pod was cleaned up, then a new pod is specialised from the pool and used for execution.

 Poolmgr executortype is great for functions where lower latency is a requirement.
 Poolmgr executortype has certain limitations: for example, you can not autoscale them based on demand.